Murray-Bridge-Bunyips/BunyipsLib/README.md

 experience, or understanding.
 Reusability between robots is an essential design element of BunyipsLib, to get ideas implemented faster and to write effective code.

-See the [examples](./src/main/java/org/murraybridgebunyips/bunyipslib/example) for getting familiar with BunyipsLib.
+>[!TIP]
+>Consult our [wiki](https://github.com/Murray-Bridge-Bunyips/BunyipsLib/wiki/) for more information and how to install BunyipsLib.

 We use BunyipsLib ourselves in both Kotlin and Java for our own robots, see [BunyipsFTC](https://github.com/Murray-Bridge-Bunyips/BunyipsFTC/) for more examples.

 ___
-Consult our [wiki](https://github.com/Murray-Bridge-Bunyips/BunyipsLib/wiki/) for more information regarding installing and writing OpModes with BunyipsLib.

 ###### BunyipsLib.
 Copyright (c) 2024 Lucas Bubner, MBHS Student Robotics Club, under the MIT License.